Esh98/Variant-Calling-using-freebayes-and-Annotation/README.md

 $ mkdir 07_annotation
 ```

-So now the folder structure will look like:
+So now the folder structure should look like:
 ```
 Variant-Calling-using-freebayes-and-Annotation/
 ├── 01_raw_data